Thursday, 1 January 2026

 In your answer you must:

-• explain how newspaper covers, use genre conventions to convey viewpoints and ideologies,
+• explain how tabloid and broadsheet covers use genre conventions to convey viewpoints and ideologies,

 • analyse the way that meaning is constructed in these two newspaper covers,